 What Happens to the Body when you Stop Eating Sugar?

-Sugar can cause constipation and other problems, so by eliminating it from your diet you can improve your overall digestive health while maintaining a healthy weight.
+Sugar can cause constipation and other problems.
+By eliminating it from your diet, you can improve your overall digestive health and maintain a healthy weight.

-Sugar is one of the most-consumed products worldwide, and unfortunately it also represents one of the greatest health risks.
-Although our desire for sweets has existed throughout the history of mankind, consuming sugar can reduce your long-term quality of life and become the root of many health problems.
+Sugar is one of the most-consumed products worldwide.
+Unfortunately, it also represents one of the greatest health risks.
+Although our desire for sweets has always existed, consuming sugar can reduce your long-term quality of life and cause many health problems.

-Bear in mind that not all sugars are the same, however.
+However, bear in mind that not all sugars are the same.
 It’s important to clarify that refined white sugar is the type that can seriously affect your health.
-Yes – the kind that’s sold in grocery stores and found in breads, processed foods, cookies, cakes, and many other snack foods.
+Yes – the kind that’s sold in grocery stores and found in bread, processed foods, cookies, cakes, and many other snack foods.

-Your energy levels improveLots of people are in the habit of drinking sugary soft drinks, energy drinks, and other sugar-laden beverages when they feel they need an energy boost.
-But studies have shown that having too much sugar in the body can actually cause a “low” or “crash” that will disrupt your daily activities.
+Your energy levels improveLots of people drink sugary soft drinks, energy drinks, and other sugar-laden beverages when they feel they need an energy boost.
+However, studies have shown that having too much sugar in the body can actually cause a “crash” that will disrupt your daily activities.

 Excess consumption of sugar blocks the body’s ability to keep its energy reserves as high as possible.
-By minimizing your sugar intake, you’ll notice that those “lows” become a part of the past.
+When you stop eating sugar or cut back on it, you’ll notice that those “lows” become a part of the past.

 Your heart will be healthier

-Reducing your sugar intake also reduces your risk of suffering form a heart attack, according to research published in the Journal of the American Heart Association, which revealed the numerous dangers that sugar poses for heart health.
+Reducing your sugar intake also reduces your risk of suffering from a heart attack, according to research published in the Journal of the American Heart Association.
+That study revealed the numerous heart health dangers of sugar.

-You’ll protect yourself form cancerSeveral studies worldwide have agreed that sugar provides nutrients to cancer cells.
-So by reducing your sugar consumption you might also help prevent various types of cancer, as well as stop the spread and replication of malignant cells throughout the body.
+You’ll protect yourself from cancerSeveral studies worldwide have shown that sugar provides nutrients to cancer cells.
+So, if you stop eating sugar or reduce your sugar consumption, you might also help prevent various types of cancer.
+In addition, you might stop the spread and replication of malignant cells.

-Fructose and glucose in excess can lead to toxic build-up in your liver, similar to what happens when you drink too much alcohol.
-Experts recommend performing a liver detox periodically to reduce your risk of developing liver problems due to your sugar consumption.
+Excess fructose and glucose can lead to a toxic build-up in your liver, similar to what happens when you drink too much alcohol.
+Experts recommend doing periodic liver detoxes to reduce your risk of developing liver problems due to your sugar consumption.

-You’ll sleep betterEating sugar can cause a drop in your energy levels, but at the same time it can also disrupt your sleep.
-People who cut out most of their sugar consumption quickly notice how much better their sleep is, and some even experience relief from insomnia.
+You’ll sleep betterEating sugar can cause a drop in your energy levels.
+It can also disrupt your sleep.
+People who stop eating sugar quickly notice that they sleep better and some even experience insomnia relief.

-Eating lots of sugar can interfere with the body’s production of elastin and collagen, which are two major protein sources for the skin.
+Eating lots of sugar can interfere with the body’s production of elastin and collagen, which are two major skin protein sources.
 In the long term, too much sugar can cause premature aging and other skin disorders.

 Your digestion will improve

-By reducing your sugar intake you’re also giving your digestive system a “push” to improve its ability to process your food.
-This helps you avoid constipation and other problems associated with the colon.
+By reducing your sugar intake, you’re also giving your digestive system a “push” to improve its ability to process food.
+This helps avoid constipation and other colon-related problems.